kevinpapst/AdminLTEBundle/Resources/docs/configurations.md

         adminlte_welcome: dashboard
 ```

-Here the theme route name `welcome` maps to your route `dashboard` here.
+Here the theme route name `adminlte_welcome` maps to your route `dashboard` here.
 Without defining these routes, the theme will not be able to render.

 ### Available aliases